linode/apl-docs/docs/get-started/labs/using-argo-cd.md

 ![Argo CD Team Application Overview](../../img/argo-team-app.png)

-After clicking on the app and selecting `APP DETAILS`, you'll find the `REPO URL`.
+After clicking on the app and selecting `DETAILS` in the top left menu, you'll find the `REPO URL` in the `SUMMARY` section.

 Return to the Console, select the Gitea app in the apps section.
 In Gitea you will see a repository titled `otomi/team-<name>-argocd`.